Intoxication Manslaughter Lawyer in Plano, TX Defending You Every Step of the Way

 All aspects of the blood testing process must be scrutinized.
 There are accepted medical practices that must be followed in cleaning the arm to decontaminate it for the blood draw.
 The type of blood vial used can also play a role in making sure the integrity of the blood sample is not compromised while waiting to be tested.
 How the blood is transported and stored can affect the reliability of the results.
 We have to ensure that all policies and protocols were followed during the actual testing of the blood.
 Disciplinary records of the chemist will be investigated.
 There are many problems and errors that occur in labs across the country, and the Garland Crime Lab is no different.
 The results that get printed on a lab report do not tell the whole story and should never be taken at face value as being valid or accurate.

 Better Safe Than Sorry, Someone Passed Away

 At times, it is easier to charge someone with intoxication manslaughter just because someone had been drinking and was involved in an accident where a death occurred.
 These are emotionally filled cases and it is human nature to want to hold someone accountable.
 It should not happen that way, but it does occur.
 It takes very little evidence to have probable cause to charge someone with intoxication manslaughter, but that charge still has to be proven beyond a reasonable doubt.

-Investigating an intoxication manslaughter case can be very stressful and time consuming.
-There is so much on the line for our client, and we know they are putting their entire future in our hands.
+Investigating an intoxication manslaughter case can be very stressful and time-consuming.
+There is so much on the line for our clients, and we know they are putting their entire future in our hands.
 We take that responsibility seriously and will do everything we can for you.

 The penalties for intoxication manslaughter are severe, and you will want to avoid these penalties.
 In most situations, penalties for this crime include: